barbarj/wireframe/README.md

-# fdf
+# Wireframe
-Given a map of point altitudes, render a 3d projection of that map.
+Given a map of point altitudes, render a 3d wireframe of that map.